Get a top-rated gantt chart for free, forever.

 It can be difficult to ignore those impulses for perfection.
 Most projects by nature tend to be prescriptive and process-heavy.

 As a result, you often feel like you have to tick all the boxes and do everything without a flaw.
-After all, that’s kind of the detailed nature of a project manager’s tools — timelines, personnel inventories, schedules, and gantt charts.
+After all, that’s kind of the detailed nature of a project manager’s tools—project timelines, personnel inventories, schedules, and gantt charts.

 You still have to be detail-oriented to an extent, but don’t obsess over every little detail.
 Don’t keep your eyes fixed on your feet to count your steps.
 Instead, set your sights on the finish line.

-The last stage in the five stages of grief is acceptance.
+The last stage in the 5 stages of grief is acceptance.

-When you identify your impostor syndrome, all those feelings of not being good enough are no longer yours.
-They belong to the impostor syndrome.
+Once you’ve identified the problem, all those feelings of not being good enough are no longer yours.
+They belong to the imposter syndrome.

 And you’ll realize that you have no reason to have those feelings.